chikinn/hanabi/doc_hat_player.md

 information of the current player to determine whether to call these functions.
 To ensure that "think_out_of_turn" is called every turn "play" only returns using "execute_action", which always executes "think_out_of_turn" for every other player.

+## Improvements in March 2019

+In March 2019 the bot was greatly rewritten.
+The main changes are listed below.

+* Players (other than the player receiving the "modified action") are allowed to give a clue, even when they are instructed to discard.
+Every player can deduce that that player received a discard clue (and which discard clue they received), and that they decided to ignore that to give a clue instead.
+* Therefore, if someone has a useless card, we will always tell them to discard.
+They can ignore it if they think that is better.
+* The bot has some better endgame-specific strategies.
+* The biggest change is that a hint can change the meaning of a previous hint.
+Remember that a hint instructs every other player to do something.
+If a previous clue instructed someone to discard (or hint), you can now instruct them to play a card.
+  - You cannot change the action of someone who is already going to play a card.
+  - For example, Alice clues that Bob should play r1, Cathy should give a clue, and Donald and Emily should discard slot 1.
+  - Also suppose that Donald has a r2 in hand.
+Note that Alice couldn't tell Donald to play r2: there would be no way for Bob to know that Donald's r2 would become playable.
+  - However, Cathy can tell Donald to play r2, and Donald can play it immediately
+  - Now Emily has a tricky read to do:
+    + Donald played r2, but there was no way that Alice could clue Donald to play the r2.
+    + Therefore, Cathy clued Donald to play r2.
+    + However, Emily still has to decode Alice's original clue.
+    + Here the restriction comes in that Cathy can only change Donald's action if Alice didn't give a play clue to Donald.
+Since Emily knows that Alice didn't give a play clue, Emily can exactly determine what action Alice gave to Donald (discard the oldest useless card).
+    + Hence Emily knows what Alice clued to Donald, hence also what Alice clued to Emily.
+  - This example also works if the order of Bob and Cathy is swapped.
+Bob will play into Alice's original clue, and not yet think about the meaning of Cathy's clue until he has played his card.

 ## Improvements